pbyrne84/scala-wiremock-api/README.md

 BodyValueExpectation.equalsJson("{}").withDisabledAutoHeader
 ```

 Json responses also add the header.
-In reality much of my life dealing in microservices we are dealing with json.
+In reality, much of my life dealing in microservices we are dealing with json.

 ```scala
 case class JsonResponseBody(value: String) extends ResponseBody {